Twenty years ago I wrote a paper about the Internet. Let’s grade it.

 The other reason this is exceptional is that Barile is a tiny place, known really only for three things: 1) an extraordinary wine called Aglianico del Vulture; 2) its position on the slope of a majestic, extinct volcano; and 3) that its citizens lived in caves carved from limestone into the 20th century.
 Food, you will note, does not distinguish Barile (or, really, Basilicata — there is a reason many Southern Italian dishes use hot peppers).
 But I was wrong about that and I had a menu to prove it.

 Daniele sent me the chefs’ recipes.
-It was in Italian (of course), some Arbëreshë (I think), and scaled to serve many dozens of people.
+They were in Italian (of course), some Arbëreshë (I think), and scaled to serve many dozens of people.
 There was no way I was not going to make it, terrible translation and portioning be damned.

 Now, I have been practicing cooking as ancestor worship for a long time (here’s Spaghetti All’assassino, scorched wheat pasta, and Carbone Dolce).
 But this was a challenge above and beyond.
 I headed to Eataly in Chicago for expert help.
 For one, I was looking for tagliatelle mollicate, a kind of thick, serrated linguini I had never heard of.
 But Antonio, the legit paisan pasta monger at Eataly, knew of it and called it “reginelle” pasta.
 But Eataly did not carry it, so … he made it, by hand, with a zig-zag cutting tool!